 Expenses against SDGs will be reported at an overall entity level.
-In the 2022 CEB Statistics the option has been introduced for entities to report to the CEB on SDG goals and targets at a geographical level.
+Entities have the option to report to the CEB on SDG goals and targets at a geographical level, and this is strongly encouraged by the CEB Secretariat, in line with the Data Cube Strategy for 2022-2025.